SpindleMonkey/project-1/README.md

 ### approach taken

+7/16/17: Finally figured out why I was getting form values from 2 different forms--I was missing the closing form tag on the first form.
+Once that was fixed, I worked through the rest of the game states and finally, FINALLY, was able to play a full game.

+Instead of giving the option to play the same 2 teams again vs. starting over with the landing page, I decided to start over at the landing page once a game was won so I would have time for some more testing.

 7/15/17: switched from an interval timer to individual timeouts for the animation because I need to use different values.
 Adding more modals and more logic to route() to communicate the status of the player trying to break through the line.
 Still trying to identify places I can scale back because it feels like I still have way too much to do (converting animation on the field itself to modals was a huge help, though, and that might be all I can do to simplify the game for now).